35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 description: "Council to fulfill 11,000 council home pledge through DPAs "
 date: 2024-08-09T16:55:10.448Z
 ---
-Southwark Council has ended the ‘direct delivery’ of new council housing, the main strand of its council house building programme.
+When Southwark Council recently ended the ‘direct delivery’ of new council housing, the main strand of its council house building programme, it also announced that 3,057 council homes had been started (up to May 2024), of which 1,486 were complete.
+The figures were given in an update report to the Council Cabinet meeting on 22 July.
+The report says that a further 312 intermediate homes and 495 private homes are also under construction, with 134 intermediate and 130 private homes completed .
+Southwark’s target was to have at least 2,500 council homes built or under construction by 2022.
 It will now rely upon private developments to fulfil its 2013 pledge to build 11,000 new council homes by 2043.

-The decision was taken at the Council Cabinet meeting on 22 July, when two reports on the programme were considered.
-The first report was an update on what has been built so far.
-This says that 3,050 council homes have been started up to May 2024, of which 1,486 have been completed.
-A further 312 intermediate homes and 495 private homes are also under construction, with 134 intermediate and 130 private homes completed .
-Southwark’s target was to have at least 2,500 council homes built or under construction by 2022.

 #### Southwark demolish over 4,000 social rented homes